pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 ### To students:
-* If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at g [mailto](mailto:gaopin@cuhk.edu.cn).
+* If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at [gaopin@cuhk.edu.cn](mailto:gaopin@cuhk.edu.cn).

 ### Experience